vladigleba/vladigleba.github.io/source/_posts/2013-11-14-using-mapbox-with-ruby-on-rails.markdown

 # Working with the MapBox API

 Now that we have the building blocks in place, we’re ready to start working with the MapBox API itself.
-My code examples below will all be in CoffeeScript because that’s what I used for phindee, but if you’re not familiar with CoffeeScript, you can copy the code examples into [js2coffee.org](http://js2coffee.org/) to get the JavaScript equivalent.
+My code examples below will all be in CoffeeScript because that’s what I used for Phindee, but if you’re not familiar with CoffeeScript, you can copy the code examples into [js2coffee.org](http://js2coffee.org/) to get the JavaScript equivalent.

 ## Adding the Library Code